preonath/Preonath/README.md

 ---

 ### 💼 Professional Experience
 - Ex.
 Research Fellow at National Gene Bank, [National Institute of Biotechnology](https://nib.gov.bd/), Dhaka
 ---

 ### 🎓 Educational Background
 - M.Sc. & B.Sc. in Biochemistry and Molecular Biology, Shahjalal University of Science and Technology, Bangladesh
 - Comprehensive research and coursework in Deep learning, Single Cell RNA Sequencing Analysis, Genomics, Metagenomics, and more

 ---

+### 📝 Master's Thesis
+**Title**: Development of a disease detection tool from shotgun metagenomic data utilizing algorithms based on K-mer frequency: A gut microbiome study

 ---